 The answer to this depends on how important your lawn is to you!
-If having the lawn that all the neighbors envy is your goal, then yearly aeration and seeding is a must!
+If having the lawn that all the neighbors envy is your goal, then yearly aeration and over-seed is a must!

 Late summer or early autumn is a great time for overseeding to heal cool-season lawns that have been damaged by summer drought, diseases, lawn damaging insects or foot traffic.
 All cool season grass should be overseeded each fall to keep it thick and lush.
 Unlike warm season grass, fescue, rye and bluegrass don’t spread.
 Seeding it each fall will insure that your shade grass stays nice and thick.